Blendify/blender-manual/blender_docs/manual/physics/particles/properties/emission.rst

 that is done in the *Vertex Groups* panel.

 Vertices
-   Emit particles from the vertices of a mesh.
+   Emits particles from the vertices of a mesh.
 Faces
-   Emit particles from the surface of a mesh's faces.
+   Emits particles from the surface of a mesh's faces.
 Volume
-   Emit particles from the volume of an enclosed mesh.
+   Emits particles from the volume of an enclosed mesh.

 Distribution Settings